microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/55.teams-link-unfurling/README.md

 ## Interacting with the bot in Teams

-> Note the Teams `manifest.json` for this sample also inclues a Search Query.
+> Note the Teams `manifest.json` for this sample also includes a Search Query.
 This Messaging Extension is only introduced in order to enable installation, because there is no mechanism for installing a link unfurling feature in isolation.

 If you copy and paste a link from https://www.BotFramework.com into the compose message area the link will unfurl.